Scandal-UK/FluentValidationLister/ReadMe.md

 This project adds an Action Filter which will describe the rules and messages defined in a particular FluentValidation validator.

 This has been designed using ASP.NET Core 2.2.7 and FluentValidation 8.5.0.
+It is also fully compatible with ASP.NET Core 3.

 ## Table of Contents